zenprotocol/explorer/README.md

 2. Docker Compose (Comes with docker) - https://docs.docker.com/compose/install/#prerequisites
 2. nodejs + npm - https://nodejs.org

-# Development
+## General
 Server side was created from scratch using [express](https://expressjs.com/).
 Client side was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app).

+# Development

-## Get started
+## Get Started Guide
+1. Make sure docker is running
+2. Open a terminal in the root folder of the project.
-1. `npm run setup` to create your env file
+3. **AS AN ADMINISTRATOR** - `npm run setup` - to create your env file and needed directories and to install dependencies.
-2. inside the created env file, fill in the block chain node url.
-The password can stay the same as this is a development password.
+4. Inside the created env file, fill in the block chain node url. _The password can stay the same as this is a development password_.
-3. `docker-compose up` - this will:
+5. `docker-compose up` - this will:
    - Download all the needed images
    - Create all the containers.
    - Start the web server.
+6. **In another terminal** -
+   1. `docker-compose exec web sh` - to run a shell inside of the web container.
+   2. `npm run setup:db`
+   3. `exit` - to exit the container
+7. Start caching the db or copy the staging db
+   - **Option 1** - run the worker to cache your db
+      1. `docker-compose exec web sh`
+      2. `node worker/worker.js` - start the worker
+      3. let it work
+   - **Option 2** - copy the db from staging
+      1. Follow the steps in [Heroku to local](#heroku-to-local)
+8. Start the client dev environment - `npm run client:start`

 ### General Docker commands: